-Foothills Conservancy is staffed by a dedicated team of individuals who love North Carolina and believe its natural resources are too precious to see them disappear.
+Foothills Conservancy is staffed by a dedicated team of professionals who love Western North Carolina and believe its natural resources are precious and worth protecting.

 Andrew joined Foothills Conservancy in 2005.
 He holds a Bachelor’s degree in Biology from Guilford College, a Master’s degree in Forestry from Utah State University, and a Master’s degree of Business Administration in Sustainable Business from Appalachian State University.
 He has more than fifteen years of work experience in resource protection and ecological research.
 In the role of Executive Director, Andrew combines his years of experience with Foothills Conservancy, passion for conservation, and aptitude for leadership, working closely with the conservancy’s Board of Directors, staff, and new and established donors to guide the organization in its mission for conservation.Andrew enjoys spending time, especially outdoors, with his wife, Shannon, two boys, Jake and Luke, and dog, Molly.
 His work at Foothills Conservancy is inspired by the possibility of making the world a better place for his children by preserving some of North Carolina’s most important natural and cultural features.

-Beth began as the conservancy’s Development Director since 2014, helping to expand Foothills Conservancy’s base of private support from people and businesses with strong ties to our eight-county region.
+Beth began as the conservancy’s Development Director in 2014, helping to expand Foothills Conservancy’s base of private support from people and businesses with strong ties to our eight-county region.
 As Associate Director, she helps to raise awareness for the conservancy through outreach, fundraising and events.
 Beth graduated from the University of North Carolina, Wilmington with a BS in Business and Accounting and has more than 15 years of professional experience in marketing, accounting, grant management, and event direction.
 Beth and her husband Corey reside in Morganton with their daughter and son.
-As a family they are very mindful of their footprint on our beloved planet and try to conserve, reduce, reuse, recycle and compost whenever possible.
-Beth loves to be creative and enjoys graphic design and photography in her “free” time.

 Tom Kenney, Land Protection Director